New Kind of Medicine

-"New Kind of Medicine" is a 1998 song by American recording artist Ultra Naté, released as the third single from her third album, Situation: Critical (1998).
+"New Kind of Medicine" is a song by American recording artist Ultra Naté, released in 1998 as the third single from her third album, Situation: Critical (1998).
+The song was written by Naté with Ed Baden-Powell, Kwame Kwaten and Sarah Webb.
 The radio version was remixed by British production team D'Influence.
-It was a top 20 hit in Scotland and the UK, and a top 30 hit in Iceland.
+It was a top-20 hit in Scotland and the UK, and a top-30 hit in Iceland.
 On the Eurochart Hot 100, it reached number 42 in August 1998.
 A music video was also produced to promote the single.

 Critical reception

 J.D.
 Considine from The Baltimore Sun described the song as "feisty" and "Chic-style".
+Larry Flick from Billboard magazine wrote, "This time, she's flexing her earthy alto voice on 'New Kind of Medicine', a sparkling disco bauble produced with an old-school hand by D-Influence.
+Talk about sticky hooks!
+Baby, you won't be able to shake the chorus from this winner after one spin."
+He concluded, "This woman has grown into a supreme singer."